The Forbidden Room (2015 film): Release

 The Forbidden Room premiered at the 2015 Sundance Film Festival on 26 January 2015.
 It also screened at the 2015 Toronto International Film Festival on 16 September 2015.

 The film was theatrically released in the United States on 7 October 2015 and in Canada two days later on 9 October and was released in the United Kingdom on 11 December 2015.

 Critical reception

 The film received critical acclaim.
 On Rotten Tomatoes, the film has a 96% rating based on 67 reviews, with an average rating of 8.16/10.
 The site's consensus states: "The Forbidden Room may frustrate viewers looking for a linear experience, but those seeking a challenge – or already familiar with director Guy Maddin's work – will be rewarded."
 Metacritic reports an 81 out of 100 rating, based on 14 critics, indicating "universal acclaim".

 In December, the film was announced as part of TIFF's annual Canada's Top Ten screening series of the ten best Canadian films of the year.

 Accolades

 The film won the Rogers Best Canadian Film Award (C$100,000, awarded by the Toronto Film Critics Association.

 Galen Johnson received a Canadian Screen Award nomination for Best Art Direction/Production Design at the 4th Canadian Screen Awards in 2016.
+His title design for the film earned the top spot of Art of the Title Top 10 Title Sequences of 2015.